sparkfun/SparkFun_u-blox_NEO-F9P/docs/enable_l5_band_and_override_health_status.md

 By default, the L5 band is disabled on the NEO-F9P.
-At the time of writing the ZED-F9P Arduino Library, it did not include code to configure u-blox modules for the L5 band.
 To take advantage of the L5 band, you will need to:

 * enable the L5 band
 * override the health status check